chvp/nixos-config/README.md

 * Edit the `shell.nix` file so that it contains `import /path/to/this/repo/shells/your-new-file.nix`.

+* For shells that have a shellHook that exports environment containing computed directories (e.g. the git root or the current working directory), add `eval "$shellHook"` to your `.envrc`.

 * Execute `direnv allow` to load the `.envrc` file which in turn uses `lorri` to load your `shell.nix` file.